TV Week: Mergers and rivals

 By 1971 TV Week had a national weekly circulation of 400,000.
 South Australia's TV Guide (formerly TV-Radio Tonight) attempted to launch a Melbourne edition in 1973 but only lasted for four months and later became known as TV-Radio Extra in its home state.
 TV Week and TV Times dominated the market across Australia.
 In 1979, Family Circle Publications introduced a local version of the American magazine TV Guide, in the compact A5 size.

 In 1980, the ABC chose to end its agreement with TV Week and ACP purchased their interest.
 ACP then entered into a partnership with News Limited, leading to rival publication TV Times being incorporated into TV Week.
 Later that year, Family Circle Publications sold the national TV Guide to ACP and it was also incorporated into TV Week.
-Competition then came from existing women's magazines when The Australian Women’s Weekly began including a free television magazine TV Weekly (later TV World) as an insert for its publication in May 1980.
+Competition then came from existing women's magazines when The Australian Women's Weekly began including a free television magazine TV Weekly (later TV World) as an insert for its publication in May 1980.
 Family Circle followed suit in August 1980, as did Woman's Day with TV Day in November 1981.
 TV Week hit a peak circulation of 850,000 in the mid-1980s.

 In 1984, the Federal Publishing Company's tabloid celebrity gossip magazine Star Enquirer was restyled to become TV Star but only ran until 1985.
-The Victorian publication TV Scene (formerly Listener In-TV) was shutdown after 62 years of publication after it was handed over to Southdown Press, following the media shake-up sparked by Rupert Murdoch's takeover of the Herald and Weekly Times Group Group.
+The Victorian publication TV Scene (formerly Listener In-TV) was shut down after 62 years of publication after it was handed over to Southdown Press, following the media shake-up sparked by Rupert Murdoch's takeover of the Herald and Weekly Times Group Group.
 TV-Radio Extra was discontinued in South Australia in 1988 when it was incorporated into the Sunday Mail's free television guide, TV Plus.
 With an increasing number of these types of free magazine supplements in Sunday newspapers across the country in the 1990s, TV Week began to lose significant circulation.

 In 1998, in an attempt to boost its local entertainment news credentials, Who Weekly introduced a TV supplement with television news and TV listings but by 2000 this had been dropped.